majdal/modex/Platforms-and-APIs.md

 ## Frontend

+HTML5 is extremely powerful.
+It has a lot of new widgets (under form elements: sliders, numbers, dates, file uploaders, also <progress> and <meter> which lists).
+We can probably build most of our widgets direct in HTML.

 * craftyjs?
 * [TogetherJS](https://togetherjs.com/) by Mozilla for adding commenting throughout a site
 * [Modernizr](http://modernizr.com/) to let us write one codebase against HTML5